swimlane/pyews/README.md

 )
 ```

+### Exchange Search Multi-Threading

+You can also specify `multi_threading=True` and when you search mailboxes we will use multi-threading to perform the search.

 ## Using Provided Methods

 Once you have instantiated the EWS class with your credentials, you will have access to pre-exposed methods for each endpoint.
 These methods are: